This article may include affiliate links. If you make a purchase, we may earn a small commission at no additional cost to you.

 British cat breeder Patricia Turner was inspired by reading the travel journals of explorers who spoke of an apparently native breed of cat with unique white patterned coat variations sighted in the Seychelles Islands.

-In the 1980s, Patricia set out to recreate the appearance of the Seychellois cat by breeding bi-coloured Persians with Siamese and Orientals.
+In the 1980s, Patricia set out to recreate the appearance of the Seychellois cat by breeding bi-coloured Persian cats with Siamese and Oriental cats.
 Eventually she succeeded in creating a cat which fit the description, but the breed was slow to gain traction.
 In recent years though, bi-coloured Orientals and Siamese have enjoyed a surge in popularity and this has created renewed interest in the Seychellois breed.

 Seychellois Cat Personality